Slip and Fall Live Transfers for Personal Injury Law Firms

 Are these slip and fall live transfers?

 Yes.
-Slip and Fall callers can be routed live to your intake line during approved hours when availability exists.
+Slip and Fall callers can be routed live to your intake line during approved hours after routing fit is confirmed.

 What screening questions are asked?